-Ethanol is a simple alcohol with the molecular formula of C2H5OH.
-It is a clear, colorless liquid with a characteristic odor.
+Ethanol is a simple alcohol with the molecular formula C2H5OH.
+It is a clear, colourless liquid with a characteristic odour.
 Furthermore, ethanol is a flammable liquid.
-Melting point of ethanol is -114.1 oC, and the boiling point is 78.5 oC.
-Ethanol is polar due to the electro negativity difference between the oxygen and hydrogen in the –OH group.
-In addition, due to –OH group, it has the ability to form hydrogen bonds.
+The melting point of this alcohol is -114.1 oC, and the boiling point is 78.5 oC.
+Ethanol is a polar compound.
+In addition, it can form hydrogen bonds due to the presence of –OH group.

-Ethanol is used as a beverage.
+Besides, ethanol is useful as a beverage.
 According to the ethanol percentage, there are different types of beverages such as wine, beer, whiskey, brandy, arrack, etc. Ethanol can be easily obtained by the sugar fermentation process using zymase enzyme.
-This enzyme naturally presents in yeast, so in the anaerobic respiration, yeast can produce ethanol.
+This enzyme naturally presents in yeast; thus, in the anaerobic respiration, yeast can produce ethanol.

-• Ethanol has two carbons, and methanol has only one carbon.
+Moreover, ethanol has two carbons, and methanol has only one carbon.
 Therefore, the molecular weight of ethanol is higher than that of methanol.
+Hence, this is also a difference between ethanol and methanol.
+Furthermore, methanol has a lower boiling point than ethanol.
+Therefore, we can separate these two by distillation technique, when mixed in a solution.

-• Ethanol is a renewable liquid, since it is made from sugar cane or any similar crops, but methanol is not renewable as it is made from fossil fuels.
+As another significant difference between ethanol and methanol, ethanol is a renewable liquid, since it is made from sugar cane or any similar crops, but methanol is not renewable as it is made from fossil fuels.